TakundaKatsidzira/TakundaKatsidzira/README.md

 ## GOALS
 *  Learn Python;
 *  Learn OOP and Data Structures and Algorithms;
-*  Write readable, maintanable code and work on testing and debugging
+*  Write readable, maintanable code and work on testing and debugging;
-*  Complete Projects;
+*  Complete Projects that expose me to OOP, data structures and algorithms and teting;

 ## COURSES
 *  CS50P;